MAGIC-AI4Med/Deep-DxSearch/README.md

 ## 📝Citation & Contact

-Our paper is comming soon ...
+Citation is comming soon ...

 If you encounter any question, please raise a issue in this repository or directly contact three-world@sjtu.edu.cn